Alexander Dabravolski

-Alexander Alherdavich Dabravolski (Алякс́андр Альѓертавіч Дабрав́ольскi; born November 23, 1958) is a Belarusian politician, lawyer, and radio physicist.
+Alexander Alhertavich Dabravolski (Алякс́андр Альѓертавіч Дабрав́ольскi; born 23 November 1958) is a Belarusian politician, lawyer, and radio physicist.

 He helped found the United Democratic Party of Belarus (UDPB) and became involved in the opposition, serving as the vice-chairman of United Civil Party (UCP) from 1995 to 2006.
-He is currently the director of the East European School of Political Studies and a member of the Political Council of the United Civil Party.
+Since 2008, he has been the director of the East European School of Political Studies.
+He was also a member of the Political Council of the United Civil Party.

 Education and family

-Dabravolski was born in Sula, Stowbtsy District, Minsk Voblast, Byelorussian SSR, and attended Belarusian State University.
+Dabravolski was born in Sula, Stowbtsy District, Minsk Region, Byelorussian SSR, and attended Belarusian State University.
 In 1982, he graduated from the Radio Physical Department, and in 1995 he graduated from the department of law.

 His wife is a teacher and his son and daughter are both students.

 Career

 He worked as an engineer-designer and a scientific fellow from 1982 to 1989 before he was elected as an MP of the Supreme Soviet of the USSR to represent the Minsk territorial district in 1989.
 He spent time working in the Committee on Industry before serving as vice-chairman in the Committee on Human Rights and Freedoms.

 In the First Congress of People's Deputies of the USSR, he became a member of the Inter-regional Deputy Group – the first democratic parliamentary opposition in the USSR where he worked with Andrei Sakharov, Boris Yeltsin, Anatoly Sobchak, and Vasil Bykov.

 A delegate to the 1989 Congress of People's Deputies of the USSR from the Lenin Komsomol.
 His staff was headed by KGB Lieutenant Colonel Vladimir Usoltsev, a former colleague of Vladimir Putin's in Dresden, as described in detail in his book "Sosluzhvets.
 Dobrolsky confirmed in an interview that a former colleague of Putin's was his chief of staff.

 He was one of the founders of the United Democratic Party of Belarus (UDPB), established in 1990.
 The UDPB was the first opposition political party registered in Belarus.

 From 1991 to 1995, he was the chairman of the UDPB.
 In 1995, the UDPB merged with the Civil Party, forming the United Civil Party (UCP).
 He was soon elected as vice-chairman of the UCP.
 He served as the deputy director of the Independent Institute of Socio-Economic and Political Studies during this time from 1992 to 1995.

 In the same year the elections to the Supreme Council of Belarus were held, the UCP created a parliamentary faction called "Civil action".
 Alexander Dabravolski was elected as an MP of the Supreme Council and headed the Subcommittee on Mass Media.
 In 1996 he was a representative of an MP group in the Constitutional Court for the impeachment of President Alexander Lukashenko.